 Art.
 1792 French Code Civil provides that any builder of a work is liable as of right, towards the building owner or purchaser, for damages, even resulting from a defect of the ground, which imperil the strength of the building or which, affecting it in one of its constituent parts or one of its elements of equipment, render it unsuitable for its purposes.
 The presumption of liability established by Article 1792 also extends to damages affecting the strength of the elements of equipment of a building, but only where the latter are an indissociable and integral part of the works of development, foundation, ossature, close or cover (art.
 1792-2 Code Civil).
 Are by the way deemed builders of the work any architect, contractor, technician or other person bound to the building owner by a contract of hire of work (art.
 1792-1 Code Civil).
 Such liability does not take place where the builder proves that the damages were caused by an extraneous event.
 It is therefore true that the decennal liability is strict and that there is no escape unless the contractor proves an extraneous event.
 It is however necessary to note that the French liability system is much more complete than that.
 Under French law the contractor also warrants a “garantie de bon fonctionnement” of two years and a warranty of perfected completion, to which a contractor is held during a period of one year.

 Though initially a French feature, these days the decennal liability is a well known and worldwide adopted form of construction liability which exists e.g. in the legislations of Angola, Belgium, Bolivia, Brasil, Cameroon, Chile, Egypt (Article 651 Civil Code), Indonesia (Article 1609 Civil Code), Italy (ruina liability), Iraq, Kuwait, Libanon (Article 668 Civil Code), Louisiana (USA), Malta, Morocco (Article 769 Civil Code), Paraguay, Peru, Philippines, Qatar (Articles 711 et seq.
-Civil Code (Law No. 22 of 2004), Québec, Romania (Law n° 10/1995), Saudi Arabia, Spain (partially), Syria, Sweden, Tunisia, United Arab Emirates (UAE: Art.
-880 Civil Code) etc. Notwithstanding the fact that the wording differs from country to country (e.g. concerning the duration of the liability, which is three years in Bolivia, five years in Chili, Libaonon and Tunisia, and fifteen years in the Philippines but in most countries, including Algeria, Belgium, France, Morocco, Qatar and UAE ten years) in general terms the scope of the “decennial liability” is almost the same.
+Civil Code (Law No. 22 of 2004), Québec, Romania (Law n° 10/1995 as amended by Law no. 163/2016 for amending and supplementing Law no. 10/1995 on construction quality – Official Gazette no. 561 dated 25 July 2016 and Law no. 7/2020 regarding the amendment and supplement of Law no. 10/1995 on the quality of construction works and of Law no. 50/1991 on the authorization of construction works (“Law no. 7/2020”)), Saudi Arabia, Spain (partially), Syria, Sweden, Tunisia, United Arab Emirates (UAE: Art.
+880 Civil Code) etc. Notwithstanding the fact that the legal wording differs from country to country (frequently due to translation in other legal language than French) and sometimes by deliberate modifications (e.g. concerning the duration of the liability, which is three years in Bolivia, five years in Chili, Libanon and Tunisia, and fifteen years in the Philippines but in most countries, including Algeria, Belgium, France, Morocco, Qatar and UAE ten years) in general terms the scope of the “decennial liability” is almost the same.

 As the decennial liability concerns “apparent” and “hidden” defects, it is not limited to hidden defects to the contrary of FIDIC´s annotation in the FIDIC Guidance.
 Furthermore FIDIC contracts do not follow the civil law concept of reception or acceptance of the works.
 (Substantial) Completion will be certified by the Taking-Over Certificate followed by the Defects Notification Period, which is a supplementary contractual remedy.
 After expiry of the Defects Notification Period, the Performance Certificate will be issued, thus certifying that all defects which appeared up to that date have been remedied.
 That date will be the date of reception or approval of the Works under Civil Law, thus starting the decennial liability.